-Continental Cement utilizes alternative raw materials that include silica, alumina, iron, and calcium to replace natural raw materials that are mined.
-Materials such as flyash, slag, and catalyst provide a circular economy solution to beneficially reuse these materials instead of landfilling each as a waste.
-Carbon emissions from mining and off-site disposal are also reduced through use of alternative raw materials in the cement process.
+Continental Cement utilizes alternative raw materials including silica, alumina, iron and calcium to replace natural raw materials that are mined.
+Materials such as fly ash, slag and catalyst provide a circular economy solution to beneficially reuse these materials instead of landfilling each as waste.
+Carbon emissions from mining and offsite disposal are also reduced through use of alternative raw materials in the cement process.